 The WATSAN committee will receive training from the Community and Water Agency in Wa and monitoring and maintaining borehole.
-Currently, only one members has the expertise on repairing bore holes.
+Currently, only one member has expertise in repairing boreholes.
 In the next coming weeks, the WATSAN committee will have a workshop where that one member will share his knowledge on maintaining boreholes with the other members.
-Then, when the project is completed the committee will be able to maintain and monitor the bore hole.
+Then, when the project is completed the committee will be able to maintain and monitor the borehole.

 The community plans on charging ten pesewas per basin of water to collect funds for future maintenance and repairs.

 While this project has not been undertaken as an official Peace Corps Let Girls Learn project, it accomplishes the same objective of creating conditions that will enable girls to go to and remain in school.

 Funds raised in excess of the project amount will be allocated to other projects in the country.